-But cards specifically made for building credit may come with an annual fee, like the Petal Visa Credit Card.
+But cards specifically made for building credit may come with an annual fee.
 And while we won’t blame you for preferring a credit-building card without an annual fee, not every issuer offers them — and even those that do might only approve you for a card with an annual fee.

 If that’s the case, the opportunity to add positive credit activity to your credit reports could be worth the cost.
 And if you’re able to build credit, you might eventually be able to get approved for a no-annual-fee card, or one that offers rewards that outweigh the cost.

 If you do end up paying an annual fee and want to make sure it doesn’t go to waste, focus on the things that can help build your credit profile — like keeping your credit utilization low, making on-time payments and considering other factors that may affect your scores.Read more: Why is credit important?

 No matter what kind of credit card you’re looking for, it’s not necessarily in your best interest to find a card with no annual fee.
 Depending on what you’re looking for and can afford, a card with an annual fee might give you more value in the long run.